AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 However it is quite common to use subunits as a mean to do unit testing: a subunit is physically separated from other sources and can have access to implementation internals.
-Such subunits vary from one test to another and thus interfer with the consolidation process.
+Such subunits vary from one test to another and thus interfere with the consolidation process.
 For this specific use case, the :option:`--ignore-source-files` command-line argument for |gcvcov| makes it possible for the coverage analysis and the report production to ignore source files even though they belong to units of interest.